Fiona Simson | Chair

 Peter Schutz | Director

-Peter is a Fellow of the Australian Institute of Company Directors and of the Australian Institute of Food Science & Technology.
+Peter is a Fellow of the Australian Institute of Company Directors and the Australian Institute of Food Science & Technology.
 He was formerly Group Technical Director of George Weston Foods Ltd and CEO of George Weston Technologies.

-Valerie Linton | Director
+Professor Valerie Linton | Director

+Professor Valerie Linton is Executive Dean, Engineering and Information Sciences, at University of Wollongong, a fellow of Engineers Australia, a chartered engineer and chartered materials professional, and a graduate of the Australia Institute of Company Directors.
 Valerie has held a number of governance roles and, in addition, brings specific expertise in CRC operations.
 As CEO of the Energy Pipelines CRC, Valerie was instrumental in developing the strategic and operational processes for what is now an internationally recognised engineering research centre.